 * Extended juvenile jurisdiction records under A.C.A. § 9-27-508 unless the records are considered adult criminal records, or

 The Arkansas Supreme Court, in Bolin v.
 Arkansas, 2015 Ark.
 149, ruled that the Act is retroactive as to the sealing of misdemeanors but is prospective only as to the sealing of felonies.

 The Community Punishment Act, Act 531, and the First Offender Act, Act 346, were not substantially changed by this law except for deleting references to the word “expungement.”
 Act 531 is codified at A.C.A. §§ 16-93-1201, et seq.
 Act 346 is codified at A.C.A. §§ 16-93-301, et seq.

-The Crime Victims Reparation Program is administered by the Arkansas Office of the Attorney General.
+The Crime Victims Reparation Program is a Division of the Arkansas Department of Public Safety, housed at Arkansas State Police Headquarters.
 Victims can receive help with medical bills, rehabilitation costs, dental expenses and other expenses they may incur as a result of a crime.
-For more information contact the Office of the Attorney General, Arkansas Crime Victims Reparations Program at 1-501-682-1020 or 1-800-448-3014, or email See A.C.A. §§ 16-90-701 et seq.
+For more information contact the Arkansas Crime Victims Reparations Program at (501) 682-1020 or (800) 448-3014, or email Crimevictims@Arkansas.gov.
+See A.C.A. §§ 16-90-701 et seq.